ShuaibSiddiqui786/Markdown-Cheatsheet/markdown-cheat-sheet.md

-# NOTE : CODE FOR ALL THIS IS PRESENT IN CODE
+# NOTE : CODE FOR ALL THIS IS PRESENT IN CODE FILE (https://github.com/ShuaibSiddiqui786/Markdown-Cheatsheet/blob/main/Code)
+as in a markdown file the .md code is interpreted already 🙃

 # Markdown Cheat Sheet